How Quitting Smoking Lowers Lung Cancer Risk and Other Illnesses

 People who quit smoking have genetically healthier lung cells that protect against lung cancer.
 It lowers the risk of ever-smokers developing lung cancer.

 A Nature paper showed that current smokers have up to 10,000 more genetic mutations than non-smokers.
-These genetic mutations can be found in 90% of lung cells in current smokers.
+Ninety percent of lung cells in current smokers contain these genetic mutations.
 Out of these mutated cells, a quarter of them contain one cancer-causing mutation.

 Lung Cancer Quit Smoking